yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/bulk-data-load.md

 * After performing end migration, you can't continue import data file operations using the specified export directory (export-dir).

-* Consider setting the arguments `--backup-data-files` and `backup-schema-files` to false as import data file operation is not a complete migration that includes export/import of schema, or export of data.
+* Set arguments `--backup-data-files` and `backup-schema-files` to false as import data file operation is not a complete migration that includes export/import of schema, or export of data.

 {{< /note >}}